Deiwin-Ignacio-Monsalve-Altamar/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 13. Free (safe version) #advanced
 Write a function that frees a listint_t list.

+## 14. Find the loop
+Write a function that finds the loop in a linked list.

 <!-- Headings -->
 ## Example Struct